 Michael has been with SSEF since February 1998.
 Following his tenure as director of education, he became director of the SSEF laboratory in June 2009.
-He is involved in gemstone testing, education and management of the laboratory.
+He is involved in gemstone testing, education, and management of the laboratory.
 Dr Krzemnicki holds a Master’s degree in Mineralogy and received his PhD in 1996 from Basel University (Switzerland).
 He received his FGA Diploma in January 1998.
-Since many years he has been lecturing in gemmology at the University of Basel, where he is a Privatdozent (PD).
+For many years he has been lecturing in gemmology at the University of Basel, where he is a Privatdozent (PD).
 He is a fellow of the Gemmological Association of Great Britain and member of the scientific board of the Swiss Gemmological Society SGG.
 He is also on the executive committee of the International Gemmological Conference (IGC).
-He his assisted in his management duties by Victoria.
+A selection of his publications can be found here.
+He is assisted in his management duties by Victoria.

 Pierre joined SSEF as a gemmologist in August 2005 and is head of gemstone testing at SSEF.
 He holds a Master’s in mineralogy from Liège University in Belgium, having completed his studies in 2003.
 In parallel, he followed courses at the “Société Belge de Gemmologie” in Brussels, and received the FEEG Diploma (Federation of European Education in Gemmology) in 2003.
 In 2005 he completed his studies on gemstone treatments with a DUG Diploma (Diplome Universitaire de Gemmologie à Nantes, France).
 From 2003 to 2005, he was lecture assistant at the University of Liège, Belgium.